1solomonwakhungu/odin-recipes/README.md

-# Recipies Project
+# Recipes Project

 ## Description

-This project is is about creating a website that stores and loads recipies for users to use.
+This project is is about creating a website that stores and loads recipes for users to use.

 ## What I learned